Meet Our Team

-Learning + Member Engagement Manager
+Learning + Member Engagement Coordinator

 Danna is a nonprofit strategy leader and community organizer.
 She has played various roles in organizations within the Muslim community throughout California and is passionate about leadership development, capacity building, and movement building.
 Previously, she served as the first full-time staff member for MSA West where she led strategy & organizational development.
 Danna is a UC Davis alumna, where she majored in International Relations, minored in Spanish, and was active in leadership roles on campus that worked to mobilize and support marginalized communities.
-She sits on the Board of A Continuous Charity (California chapter) and is an advisor for MSA West.
-She currently lives in San Jose with her husband and in her free time can be found exploring coffee shops and spending quality time with her family.
+She sits on the board of A Continuous Charity (California chapter) and is an advisor for MSA West.
+She lives in San Jose with her husband and in her free time can be found exploring coffee shops and spending quality time with her family.

 Nonprofit Racial Justice Fellow

 Mariela is an activist, community organizer, and diversity, equity, and inclusion advocate.
 She is a proud Afro-Latina born in Carolina, Puerto Rico, and raised in Anchorage, Alaska.
 She graduated from Washington State University (W.S.U.) with a Bachelor of Science in Ethnic Studies, Women Studies, and Communication.
 Mariela has been heavily involved with the WSU community, previously holding roles as an Orientation Counselor (OC) for New Student Programs, Director of Diversity, Equity, and Inclusion for the Associated Students of Washington State University, Conference Coordinator for Visionaries Inspiring Black Empowered Students (V.I.B.E.S.), and a Teaching Assistant for the School of Languages, Cultures, and Race.
-She is passionate about uplifting underrepresented communities, empowering nonprofits to drive social impact, and raising political awareness amongst LGBTQ+, Black, and Latina/o/x communities.
+Mariela loves meeting new people, experiencing new places, and cooking fresh meals in her free time

 Alan is a community advocate and grassroots organizer based in Downtown San Jose.
 Originally from San Leandro, CA, Alan is a proud graduate of San José State University (SJSU), with a B.S. in Business Management and Administration.
-As the Founding Co-Chair of the Filipino Alumni Network (FAN), Alan continues to remain involved with his alma mater.
+As the Founding Co-Chair of the Filipino Alumni Network, Alan continues to remain involved with his alma mater.
 Additionally, Alan has furthered his community work as an Organizer with LEAD Filipino, serving on the City of San Jose’s Transportation Equity Task Force, and serving on the Board of Directors for the South University Neighborhood (SUN) Association.
-In his free time, he also takes great pride in being a long-time boba aficionado, avid news junkie, and newfound AMC A-list Stubs Member.
+In his free time, he also takes great pride in being a long-time boba aficionado, avid news junkie, and AMC A-list Stubs Member.

 Chief Executive Officer

 Since 2006, Nick has served as an advocate for low-income and immigrant communities.
 In the Bay Area, he started his nonprofit career as a volunteer and then staff attorney for Asian Law Alliance where he provided low-cost and pro bono immigration services as well as run the firm’s civic engagement program.
 Previously, Nick was the Program Manager for the County of Santa Clara’s Office of the Census where he led one of the most comprehensive and successful efforts to count individuals on the 2020 Census.
 Nick earned his undergraduate degree from the University of Utah and later attended Willamette University to receive his JD.
 He enjoys spending his free time tending to his new family and collaborating with a local, Japanese dance school, NDS.

 Communications + Fund Development Specialist